clidxhk/clidxhk.github.io/_pages/about.md

 I am currently a Ph.D. student in the Department of Chemistry at the **Hong Kong University of Science and Technology**.
 I completed both my Bachelor's and Master's degrees at the **Southern University of Science and Technology**.

 My recent research focuses on photochemistry and its applications in the biomedical field.
 My key interests include:
-- Remote-electronic phototherapy
+- Advanced imaging technologies
-- Quantitative research aggregate science
+- Remote phototherapy
 - Excited-state molecules

 ## Vision & Direction

-In my ongoing research, I am dedicated to leveraging **Data-enabled aggregate science** to accelerate advancements in biomedicine while exploring the potential of artificial intelligence in chemistry and biomedical sciences.
+In my ongoing research, I am dedicated to leveraging **data-driven molecular engineering** to accelerate advancements in biomedicine while exploring the potential of artificial intelligence in chemistry and biomedical sciences.

 ## Research Philosophy